 ➳ Tip: The best time to visit the Fisherman’s Bastion is at sunrise.
 Not only do you avoid the crowds but the lighting at sunrise is fantastic.

 ➳ How to get to the Fisherman’s Bastion?
-You can either walk up to the castle or take a tour bus.
+You can either walk up to the castle, take a local bus, ride the funicular up to Castle Hill or take a tour bus.
 The towers are free to enter before it is officially open at 9AM.

-Within the same complex behind the Fisherman’s Bastion is the Matthias Church.
-The colorful tiled roof make of this church absolutely worth visiting.
+Within the same complex behind the Fisherman’s Bastion is the colorful and striking Matthias Church.
+The colorful brightly tiled roof and detailed painted interior make of this church absolutely worth visiting.
 You can go up to the bell tower for another fantastic panoramic view.